WebWallen/WebWallen/README.md

 -Digital Marketing Specialist<br/>
 -Content Marketing Specialist<br/>

-That said, I've also seen some developer advocate and technology evangelist positions that looked like a dream come true.
+That said, I've also seen some developer advocate and technology evangelist positions that sounded fun.

 ### To learn more about me and how I can raise your online game, visit the link below...